 Types of mixtures in terms of homogeneity

-The homogeneous mixtures whose components can not distinguished by the naked eye such as the table salt, the heterogeneous mixtures whose components can be distinguished by the naked eye like the solution of the sand with the water and the solution of the oil with the water.
+The homogeneous mixtures whose components can’t be distinguished by the naked eye such as the table salt, the heterogeneous mixtures whose components can be distinguished by the naked eye like the solution of the sand with the water and the solution of the oil with the water.

-The homogeneous mixtures are the mixtures where the solute molecules are regulary distributed in the solvent parts, They are characterized by having the same appearance in all their parts, The heterogeneous mixtures are the mixtures where the solute molecules are irregularly distributed in the solvent parts, They are characterized by having a constant in properties of their parts.
+The homogeneous mixtures are the mixtures where the solute molecules are regularly distributed in the solvent parts, They are characterized by having the same appearance in all their parts, The heterogeneous mixtures are the mixtures where the solute molecules are irregularly distributed in the solvent parts, They are characterized by having a constant in properties of their parts.

 Types of solutions in terms of solute concentration

-You know that the super-saturated solution can allow the dissolution of the additional amount of the solute with the temperature increase because during heating, the intermolecular spaces between the solvent molecules expand that allow the dissolution of the additional amount of the solute, The amount of the solute is greater than that in case of the saturated solution.
+The super-saturated solution can allow the dissolution of the additional amount of the solute with the temperature increase because during heating, the intermolecular spaces between the solvent molecules expand that allow the dissolution of the additional amount of the solute, The amount of the solute is greater than that in case of the saturated solution.